 Note: The LwM2M Server can send Write-Composite request to LwM2M Client to change the values of Resource /22/0/0 and Resource /22/0/2 simultaneously.

 Step 2: The LwM2M Client sends the ACK to the LwM2M Server and starts to observe the two object instance.
-When any Resource of two Objects is changed compared with the last notification message and meets its condition set by the LwM2M Server using R-Attributes, the LwM2M Client writes the results into the Resource Report (/22/0/1).
+When any Resource of two Objects is changed compared with the last notification message and meets its condition set by the LwM2M Server using R-Attributes, the LwM2M Client writes the changed Resources into the Resource Report (/22/0/1).

+Note: If any Resource of two Objects is not changed which is compared with the value in the last notification message, the LwM2M Client doesn’t write any Resource into the Resource Report (/22/0/1).

 Step 3: The LwM2M Server sends the Write-attribute request to the LwM2M Client to update the Attributes’ values of Resource /22/0/1 (Report).